-Your first bonus gift will arrive just days after your sleep video, with additional gifts arriving throughout the months to come, addressing some of the most common sleep issues you will likely face and timed to hit your inbox just before you are needing the support.
+Your first bonus gift will arrive just days after your sleep video, with additional gifts arriving in the weeks to come, addressing some of the most common sleep issues you will likely face before you are needing the support.

 I want you to LOVE the video I am about to share with you and if you don’t, I will reimburse you, no questions asked.
 100% guaranteed.
-It’s priced so low because everyone deserves this level of support though not everyone can afford parent coaching sessions.
-Accessible and affordable.
-This was my BIG IDEA in creating this gentle baby sleep video for you.
+It’s priced so low because everyone deserves to know these simple and effective tips.

-If you are pregnant with your first or early on in the whole mommy thing and baby is far from settled into a sleep ritual, now is the PERFECT time to watch this video for inspiration to learn your babies unique sleep patterns and signs.
+- You are new parent.
+If it feels like your baby is far from settled into a sleep ritual, now is the PERFECT time to watch this video.
 It will support you in getting into some great habits.

-If your baby has somehow grown to be six, seven or maybe even twelve plus months old and the sleep solutions that served you well when they were newborns are no longer serving you, now is ALSO the perfect time to watch this video.
+- Your baby is six to twelve plus months old and habits that served you well when they were newborns are no longer serving you.
+Now is still the perfect time to watch this video.